 - Negative buyer personas (the opposite of a buyer persona)

 These persona documents will help your sales team invest their resources in the right places.
-Buyer personas are the perfect solution if you have ever found yourself thinking about your sales team like, “Geez, they are really spinning their wheels and chasing the wrong kinds of clients.
+Buyer personas are the perfect solution if you have thought about your sales team, like, “Gosh, they are really spinning their wheels and chasing the wrong kinds of clients.
 I wish there were a way to get everything on the same page across the entire company to get everyone aligned.”